mjay768/PointsManagerWebService/Readme.md

 `pip install flask-restful` to install **Flask-RESTful**.
 Visit https://flask-restful.readthedocs.io/en/latest/installation.html for help.

 Once the neccessary libraries are installed into the development environment,
-1. Please run main.py to start the Flask server and app to start running the app
+1. Please run main.py to start the Flask server and to get the app running.
 2. By default Flash runs on the local server at `localhost:5000` or ` http://127.0.0.1.5000`
 3. Please visit Flask documentation to know how to update the Base URL for the server.